MicrosoftDocs/winrt-api/windows.ui.uiautomation.core/coreautomationremoteoperation.md

 ## -description

-An activatable runtime class that represents an entry point for UI Automation (UIA) clients to use remote operations on UIA providers.
+Represents an entry point for UI Automation (UIA) clients to use remote operations.

 ## -remarks